 (…existing texts….)

+The intra-BSS NAV is not considered in virtual CS for a STA that responds to a Trigger frame.(#16422)

-A NAV is considered in virtual CS for a STA that responds to a Trigger frame from an associated AP unless one of the following conditions is met:
+The basic NAV is considered in virtual CS for a STA that responds to a Trigger frame from an associated AP if the counter of the basic NAV is not 0. (#16422)

-The NAV was set by an intra-BSS frame

-The NAV counter is 0

-A NAV is considered in virtual CS for a STA that responds to a Trigger frame from an unassociated AP through the UORA procedure (see 27.5.5 (UL OFDMA-based random access (UORA))) unless one of the following conditions is met:
+(#16422)A NAV is considered in virtual CS for a STA that responds to a Trigger frame from an unassociated AP through the UORA procedure (see 27.5.5 (UL OFDMA-based random access (UORA))) unless one of the following conditions is met:

 The NAV was set by a frame originating from the AP sending the Trigger frame